readingcapital/readingcapital.github.io/volume-1/index.md

 Commodity production presupposes a *division of labour* and develops it.
 But the division of labour does not presuppose commodity production.

-For the law of value to take full effect, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
-Some branches of industry are not that easy to switch into, they are to some extend exempt from the law of value: in these branches of industry *complicated labour* is performed (as opposed to *simple labour*).
+For it to take full effect that the magnitude of value is socially necessary labour-time, it is presupposed that producers switch branches of industry when this allows them to get more value for their products.
+Some branches of industry are not that easy to switch into, they are to some extent exempt from the law of
+value: in these branches of industry *complicated labour* is performed (as opposed to *simple labour*).
 The labour there counts as multiplied labour of other branches of industry.

-The *productivity of labour* measures how many use-values per time are produced;
-it is a determination of concrete labour.
+The *productivity of labour* measures how many use-values per labour time are produced; it is a determination of concrete labour.
 Increasing productivity on a social level has no effect on the amount of value produced in, say, one hour.
 Instead, the same value is distributed over more products.
-However, since socially necessary labour-time determines value, anyone producing faster than average stands to gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, $½$ labour-time actually expended (assuming simple labour).
+However, since socially necessary labour-time determines value, any commodity producer producing faster than average stands to gain: she can demand the equivalent of, say, 1 hour worth of abstract labour for, say, ½ labour-time actually expended (assuming simple labour).
 On the one hand, more labour means more value.
-On the other hand, less labour relative to other producers means more value per labour.
+On the other hand, less labour relative to other producers means more value per labour time expended.

 #### The Value-Form, or Exchange-Value ####